lecopivo/scientific-computing-lean/scientific-computing-lean/src/working-with-arrays/tensor-operations.md

 ## Transformations and Reductions

-Another common operation is to transform every element of an array individually.
+Common operation is to transform every element of an array.
 To do that we can write a simple for loop.
 Let us remind that anytime you want to write an imperative style code you have to start it with `Id.run do` and to modify input `x` mutably we have to introduce a new mutable variable `x'` and assign `x` to it
 ```lean
 def map {I : Type} [IndexType I] (x : Float^I) (f : Float → Float) := Id.run do
   let mut x' := x